spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/company-account-feature-integration.md

 Make sure that token generation for a company user works.
 For more information, see [HowTo: Generate a Token for Login](/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-generate-a-token-for-login.html).

-To make sure the `CompanyBusinessUnitCompanyUserStorageExpanderPlugin` is set up correctly, check the data exported to the key-value storage key `kv:company_user:1` for the `id_company_business_unit:id`. `id_company_business_unit` must be set up to a correct foreign key of the business unit the company user is assigned to.
+To make sure the `CompanyBusinessUnitCompanyUserStorageExpanderPlugin` is set up correctly, check the data exported to the key-value storage key `kv:company_user:1` for the `id_company_business_unit:id`. `id_company_business_unit` must be set up to a correct foreign key of the business unit that the company user is assigned to.

 {% endinfo_block %}

-### 6) Zed Translations
+### 6) Generate Zed Translations

 Generate a new translation cache for Zed: